Despite Iraq's troubles, archaeologists are back

 Moon, co-director of the dig with Campbell and her husband Robert Killick, says the structure dates to the early second millennium BC.
 Pottery shards indicate that people occupied the site 1,000 or even 2,000 years before that.

-In his day, Woolley marshaled hundreds of laborers to lay bare Ur, a city built and rebuilt over millennia, relying on his knowledge of architecture and pottery for guidance.
+In his day, Woolley marshalled hundreds of labourers to lay bare Ur, a city built and rebuilt over millennia, relying on his knowledge of architecture and pottery for guidance.

 His successors at Tell Khaiber employ only 16 Iraqi workers, but use satellite images, environmental analysis and geophysical surveying - tools Woolley would have relished.